 Like all products, it’s best to read the instructions.
 The Bissell spot cleaner comes in a few different models depending on your application such as a pet cleaner, car cleaner, and home little carpet cleaner.

-The Bissell SpotClean ProHeat Portable Spot and Stain Carpet Cleaner was the pick of the bunch and has some great features such as:
+The Bissell SpotClean ProHeat Portable Spot and Stain Carpet Cleaner was the pick of the bunch and have some great features such as:

 After filling the water tank with cold or warm water I added the recommended amount of Bissell carpet cleaning solution to the water tank.
 There are water level marks to help you with the correct amount.